rweather/litton-tools/README.md

 ## Running

-After building and installing the tools, you can run the emulator on the examples:
+After building and installing the tools, you can run the command-line emulator on the examples to check basic functionality:

     litton-run examples/hello_world.drum
     litton-run examples/fibonacci.drum